 Bob finds many of his clients moving to Tennessee because of the tax benefits.
 Having a firm understanding of real estate and how it plays into ones financial plan is an area that many leave untouched.
 Property taxes, green belt exemptions and estate planning are all areas that Bob has experience in providing guidance for his clients.

 Many ask "What makes Bob feel good and give that sense of accomplishment?"
 His answer includes being dedicated to assisting homeowners in trouble with their mortgages, Bob provides homeowners with the necessary information they need about the options available to them.
 Once empowered with this knowledge, Bob hopes they can then make an informed decision about what is best for them.

 "If they don't make the decision, others will make it for them," says Bob.
 "By helping people understand what happens when a mortgage is in default can provide comfort, alleviate fears and help these homeowners make the proper decision for them."

 Bob is quick to point out, though, that it takes a team of people to make it work.
 "It's not just about me.
 It's about the people who employ me as their advisor and real estate broker.
 I couldn't do it without those who surround me – the other real estate agents, the other realtors, the attorneys, the accountants."

-Bob currently hold a Real Estate Brokers license in Tennessee #283604 & Kentucky #70395, as well as a TN producers insurance license for Life, Health and Accident.
+Bob currently holds a Real Estate Brokers license in Tennessee #283604 & Kentucky #70395, as well as a TN producers insurance license for Life, Health and Accident.
 He recently completed the requirements for Property and Casualty license so that he could assist property owners with flood insurance.
 His next goal is to be licensed to practice in Hawaii!